bitquery/graphql-docs/docs/Schema/solana/blockRewards.md

   "dateFormat": "%Y-%m-%d"
 }
 ```

+## Common use cases

+- **Validator economics and yield reporting** — sum validator rewards by `account` and `rewardType` over an epoch range.
+- **Stake-pool / staker reconciliation** — match rewards to stake accounts and feed accounting systems.
+- **Treasury and tax** — combine block rewards with [transfers](/docs/Examples/Solana/transfers) for income recognition per period.
+- **Network health** — monitor reward issuance trends alongside [block](/docs/Schema/solana/blocks) production.

 <details>

 <summary>Filtering blockRewards</summary>

 `date` The date of the block rewards.

 `height` The height of the block rewards.

 `blockHash` The hash of the block rewards.

 `any` This field can be used to filter the results by any of the other fields in the response (OR logic)

 `account` The account address that received the block rewards.